Healthy Recipes Blog

 Instructions

-Making this salad is as easy as mixing together a few ingredients in a bowl, adding a simple dressing, then allowing the flavors to meld.
-Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Making this salad is as easy as mixing together a few ingredients in a bowl, adding a simple dressing, and allowing the flavors to meld.
+The detailed instructions and step-by-step photos are included in the recipe card.
+Here's a quick overview.

 Add the salad ingredients to a large bowl.